matplotlib/matplotlib/doc/devel/testing.rst

        radius = 0.4
        fig_test.plot(radius * np.cos(theta), radius * np.sin(theta), color='r')

-In this example, one of the arguments is ``tol=100`` where tol is used for the determining the tolerance (a color value difference, where 255 is the maximal difference).
+Both comparison decorators have a tolerance argument ``tol=100`` that is used to specify the tolerance for difference in color value between the two images, where 255 is the maximal difference.
 The test fails if the average pixel difference is greater than this value.

 See the documentation of `~matplotlib.testing.decorators.image_comparison` and